Jump to topic

 Rimless frames provide the largest field of vision and are the most lightweight option.
 However, they are more delicate than other frames.

-One of the best ways to narrow down your frame options is to determine what face shape you have.
+One of the best ways to narrow your frame options is to determine your face shape.
 Here are the seven basic face shapes and what frames usually go well with them.

 Round Face Shape